 Bipolar disorder requires long-term treatment.
 Do not stop taking lithium, even when you feel better.
-Only your healthcare provider can determine the length of lithium treatment that is right for you.
+With input from you, your health care provider will assess how long you will need to take the medicine.
 Missing doses of lithium may increase your risk for a relapse in your mood symptoms.

 Do not stop taking lithium or change your dose without talking to with your healthcare provider first.